yardenas/talks/06-JUL-2024/slides.md

 </div>

 <!--
+- It's very limiting to restrict all learning to simulation or behavior data.
 - Caveats: “cherry at the top of cake” (Yan Lecun’s Cake).
 Training online is challenging
-  - RL is notoriously sample inneficient.
+  - RL is notoriously sample inneficient it can take hours/days to train a single policy!

 -  => aka safely fine-tuning a policy from {simulation, human demonstrations, generative models,…}
 - Adapting requires _safe exploration_